coreykirkland/metaMAG_BETA/README.md

 -p: Profile (required for Kofam Scan - see https://github.com/takaram/kofam_scan)
 -t: Number of threads.
 -o: Output directory (must be the same as used in previous module).
+Note: All arguments required to successfully run the module.

 #### Output:
 ##### **Kofam Scan Output: Kofam_Scan_Results_K.txt**